When you first start as church organist, you never have enough voluntaries for the Sunday service.

 Put mistakes behind you

-Sometimes you have to be brave to play pieces for the first time and you just have to ‘go for it’.
+Sometimes you have to be brave to play pieces for the first time in public and you just have to ‘go for it’.
 However, don’t be too critical of yourself, expect to make a few mistakes and keep thinking forward and not backward – remember that you are only human!

 Control the tempo